huggingface/blog/lematerial.md

 # LeMaterial: an open source initiative to accelerate materials discovery and research

 Today, we are thrilled to announce the launch of **LeMaterial**, an open-source collaborative project led by [*Entalpic*](https://entalpic.ai/) and [*Hugging Face*](https://huggingface.co/).
-LeMaterial aims to simplify and accelerate materials research, making it easier to train ML models, to identify novel materials and to explore chemical spaces. ⚛️🤗
+LeMaterial aims to simplify and accelerate materials research, making it easier to train ML models, identify novel materials and explore chemical spaces. ⚛️🤗

 As a first step, we are releasing a dataset called `LeMat-Bulk`, which unifies, cleans and standardizes the most prominent material datasets, including [Materials Project](https://next-gen.materialsproject.org/), [Alexandria](https://alexandria.icams.rub.de/) and [OQMD](https://oqmd.org/) — giving rise to a single harmonized data format with **6.7M entries** and **7 materials properties.**